-EDMO Advisory Board Guidance on Scientific priorities for 2022 EMIF calls in Focus Areas 2, 3 and 4
+EDMO Advisory Board Guidance on Scientific priorities for 2023 EMIF calls in Focus Areas 2, 3 and 4

 The European Digital Media Observatory acts in a scientific advisory role to the European Media and Information Fund (EMIF).
-The present document summarises the EDMO Advisory Board recommendations regarding the scientific priorities to be reflected in the upcoming calls, which EMIF will publish in February 2022 in respect of its focus areas #2 (Multidisciplinary Investigations on Disinformation), #3 (Research - Studies and Sandboxes), and #4 (Actions in support of Media Literacy).
+The present document summarises the EDMO Advisory Board recommendations regarding the scientific priorities to be reflected in the upcoming calls, which EMIF will publish at the end of January 2023 in respect of its focus areas #2 (Multidisciplinary Investigations on Disinformation), #3 (Research - Studies and Sandboxes), and #4 (Actions in support of Media Literacy).

-Overall, the EDMO Advisory Board converged around the idea that the scientific focus and the research topics for the different areas should be kept broad in scope, so as to allow for flexibility and enable applicants to propose themselves what they consider the most relevant aspects of EDMO's Scientific Focus, taking into account the specificities of their own information environment and without frustrating creativity.
-In this regard, it was felt that EDMO's Scientific Focus document already provides a solid framework for guiding the calls
+Overall, the EDMO Advisory Board converged around the idea that the scientific focus and the research topics for the different areas should be kept broad in scope, so as to allow for flexibility and enable applicants to propose themselves what they consider the most relevant aspects of EDMO's Scientific Focus, taking into account the their specificities of own information environment, and without frustrating creativity.
+In this regard, it was felt that EDMO's Scientific Focus document already provides a solid framework for guiding the calls.